-Whether experiencing pain or are getting ready for the day, there are many reasons why stretching is important.
+Whether experiencing pain or getting ready for the day, there are many reasons why stretching is important.
 One, stretching is essential to optimal joint health.
 When muscles surrounding the joints become tight/tense, this significantly reduces mobility in the joint.
 Regular stretching lengthens the muscles, relaxing the joints to move without discomfort/awkwardness.
 Stretching optimizes blood circulation to flow smoothly through the body.
 Routine stretching helps reduce stress and improves energy.
 Other benefits include:

 Chiropractors often recommend stretches for patients to follow to help improve their progress between appointments.
-If persistent pain is presenting, consult with a qualified chiropractic doctor before performing any stretches.
+If persistent pain is present, consult with a qualified chiropractic doctor before performing any stretches.
 If done incorrectly, they can exacerbate pain and cause further damage.
 No matter an individual’s lifestyle, the wear and tear of everyday life can cause tightness, inflammation, or generalized pain.
 Developing a regular stretching routine can address any tense, tight, sore areas that will help keep the body pain-free.

 Tailbone stretching improves movement and flexibility in these muscles and tissue, maintaining the tailbone’s health.
 One recommended stretch is the piriformis cross leg stretch.